 Attention Deficit Hyperactivity Disorder or ADHD is a very common neurodevelopmental disorder that affects children.
 The symptoms of ADHD develop in childhood and last till adulthood.
 Children with this disorder find it difficult to focus, pay attention and control their impulses.
 Thus, most children with ADHD are hyperactive in nature.

-According to research, around 8.4% of children and 2.5% of adults have this disorder.
 It is usually diagnosed at school with symptoms that disrupt a child’s academic and curriculum performance.
-Students with ADHD struggle to produce thoughtful, well-synchronised, grammatically correct writing.
+Students with ADHD struggle to produce thoughtful, well-synchronized, grammatically correct writing.

 - Finds it challenging to focus on the chain of thoughts and hence, struggles to maintain the flow of writing

-- Can’t think of a bigger picture while communicating or manipulating thoughts, words and information
+- Can’t think of a bigger picture while communicating or manipulating thoughts, written words and information

 - Due to the delay in thought processing, the person easily gets frustrated and takes time to complete work; because of the shortage of time, the person hardly gets time to review, edit and correct the written piece of work